snowyu/promise-sequence.js/README.md

 });
 ```

-like the bluebird.any, but it is sequence execution.
+like the bluebird.some, but it is sequence execution.
 need `Promise.reduce`.

 ## usage